pfsense/docs/source/nat/ftp-without-a-proxy.rst

 Using NAT and FTP without a Proxy
 =================================

-pfSense® software version 2.2-RELEASE does not include an FTP Proxy.
-What does this mean for clients and servers?
-Not as much as one might think.
+`pfSense® firewalls`_ do not include an FTP Proxy, this doesn't affect clients and servers as much as one might think.

-Use of FTP is strongly discouraged.
-It is a very old protocol that transmits credentials and other data openly without encryption which is very insecure.
+.. important:: Use of FTP is strongly discouraged.
+It is an outdated protocol that transmits credentials and other data openly without encryption which is very insecure.

 Client Behind pfSense
 ---------------------